YoniA/terminal-quiz/README.md

 * `did` - domain id

+# Ageing algorithm

+As you answer questions, basic statistics are collected, such as success rate, streak (consecutive correct answers for the question), etc. As the streak of a question is incremented, the proirity of that question is lowered, in favor of harder questions (with lower streak level).
+The script fetches a random question with the lowest streak level.
+This means that you will see the questions you struggle with the most again and again.

+This technique makes learning more efficient.

 # The utils directory :toolbox:

 The utils directory contains utility scripts such as reset all statistics, show the number of questions from each topic, wipe off all db content, etc.